 Formation rates of 3 nm particles, J_3 , averaged over a given time interval, were calculated using the method described by Kulmala et al. (2004).
-Assuming the effects of coagulation and transport were small during the chosen time period, a reasonable assumption when air-masses are relatively clean and homogeneous, as found in this study, values of J_3 were found to range from $0.2-1.1 \pm 0.1$ cm-3 s-1 depending on the period used for calculation (periods selected for calculation range between 15 min to two hours when the rate of increase in particles was approximately constant).
-These values compare well with others measured in both the Antarctic region (Davison et al.,

-5 1996; Koponen et al., 2003; Asmi et al., 2010; Järvinen et al., 2013) and in various continental mid-latitude locations which range from 0.001-10 cm-3 s-1 but can reach into the tens of thousands (see review by Kulmala et al., 2004).
+Assuming the effects of coagulation and transport were small during the chosen time period, a reasonable assumption when air masses are relatively clean and homogeneous, as found in this study, values of J_3 were found to range from 0.2 to 1.1 ± 0.1 cm-3 s-1 depending on the period used for calculation (periods selected for calculation range between 15 min to 2 h when the rate of increase in particles was approximately constant).
+These values compare well with others measured in both the Antarctic region (Davison et al., 1996; Koponen et al., 2003; Asmi et al., 2010; Järvinen et al., 2013) and in various continental mid-latitude locations, which range from 0.001 to $10\,\mathrm{cm}^{-3}\,\mathrm{s}^{-1}$ but can reach into the tens of thousands (see review by Kulmala et al., 2004).